Chong Ho Yu, Ph.Ds.

 - Exploratory data analysis

 - Data visualization

 There will be no exams.
 Students will submit a project for evaluation.
-The due day of the project can be extended to Fall semester, but you will receive a grade in advance instead of receiving "incomplete."

 - The project can be a conceptual paper, a proposal with a treatment (e.g. a software module for web-based instruction), or an experimental-based paper with empirical data.